Fibreglass Rocket Floor Lamp – 1975 Argos – Sheerlite Catalogue Picture

 Designer: To be appraised.

-Other versions: This fibreglass rocket floor lamp exists in several sizes, colours and versions; white, blue, green, small, big … Also produced with E27 lamp sockets.
+Other versions: This fibreglass rocket floor lamp comes in several sizes, colours and versions; white, blue, green, small, big… Also produced with E27 lamp sockets.
 The bigger version of this one (145 cm/57.08”) uses 3 light bulbs.

-Often described as a lamp from Denmark but this type of rocket lamp was made in the Czech Republic in the late 1950s and 1960s: the Space Age.
+Often described as a lamp from Denmark but this rocket lamp was made in the UK in the late 1950s and 1960s: the Space Age.
+Rocket lamps were made everywhere at that time.
+The fibreglas tubes of these Sheerlite lamps were made in the Czech Republic by Novoplast.

 Novoplast